 Carnap is a free and open-source Haskell framework for creating and exploring formal languages, logics, and semantics.
-It lets you quickly and straightforwardly define languages, construct logics for those languages, and stipluate their semantics.
+It lets you quickly and straightforwardly define languages, construct logics for those languages, and stipulate their semantics.
 Carnap then uses your specifications to figure out how to check proofs in a variety of formal systems using your logic, how to find the meanings of compound expressions, and a whole lot more.

 Here are some quick examples of what Carnap can do.

-This is a proofbox with a Kalish and Montegue System for Propositional Logic.
+This is a proofbox with a Kalish and Montague System for Propositional Logic.
 You can directly manipulate the proof by typing in the proofbox, and see the effects of your changes by mousing over the line-decorations on the right hand side.

-This is a proofbox with a Fitch system, using rules from the Logic Book and visually rendering the proof structure in the Fitch style.
+This is a proofbox with a Fitch system, using rules from The Logic Book and visually rendering the proof structure in the Fitch style.

 Here are two more proofs of Russell's theorem, this time using a version of system QL, from P.D.
-Magnus' free and open textbook Forall x. and the system FOL from the Calgary remix of Forall x.
-Note that we've changed how formulas are parsed (dropping the parentheses around the arguments to predicates), to match the display style of Forall x
+Magnus' free and open textbook Forall x , and the system FOL from the Calgary Remix of Forall x.
+Note that we've changed how formulas are parsed (dropping the parentheses around the arguments to predicates), to match the display style of Forall x.

 This is a proof that every relation has an inverse, in a system of arbitrarily (finitely) Polyadic Second-Order Logic, again making use of a predicate abstraction rule.